Graduate School of Business

 Peter started his career in sales and sales management with the Semiconductor Group at Texas Instruments.
 He later became the business products manager at a venture backed software start-up – Ryan-McFarland (now MicroFocus, Plc).

-Peter is on the Stanford Graduate School of Business MSx Advisory Board, on the board of the National Council on Aging (www.NCOA.org) on the advisory board of the Ronald McDonald House at Stanford and formerly on the executive board of the Pacific Skyline Council of the Boy Scouts of America.
+Peter has served on the board of the National Council on Aging (www.NCOA.org) and he is on the advisory board of the Ronald McDonald House at Stanford.
 He is a past president of the Yale Club of Silicon Valley.

 Peter received a Bachelor of Science in Combined Sciences (with honors and distinction in the major) from Yale University in 1978, a Master of Science in Management from the Stanford GSB in 1987.

-Peter and his wife, Cindy, live in Palo Alto and have three sons.
+Peter and his wife, Cindy, live in Palo Alto and they have three sons.